MVPuknowme/aura_wallet_core/README.md

 3. Run the `flutter pub get` command to install the library.

+## Dependency lockfile

+The repository tracks `pubspec.lock` for CI dependency verification.
+Regenerate it with `flutter pub get` after installing the Dart/Flutter SDK so it reflects the versions resolved in your environment.

 ## Basic Usage

 ### Creating a New Aura Wallet